onkeltoob/picturePile/README.md

 * ```maxRotationLeft': 5```: The maximum number of degrees to rotate an image to the left
 * ```maxRotationRight': 5```: The maximum number of degrees to rotate an image to the right

 One will probably never need the attribute name settings.
-I just generally like to include them in order to definately avoid naming clashes.
+I just generally like to include them in order to definitely avoid naming clashes.

 Notes
 -----